-Speakers include: narrator, Thomas Nunemaker Section Chief, FBI Violent Crimes Section; Supervisory Special Agent Melissa Morrow, Washington Filed Office Child Exploitation Squad; and Ernie Allen, CEO, National center for Missing and Exploited Children.
+Speakers include: narrator, Thomas Nunemaker, Chief, FBI Violent Crimes Section; Supervisory Special Agent Melissa Morrow, Washington Field Office Child Exploitation Squad; and Ernie Allen, CEO, National Center for Missing and Exploited Children.

 Narrator: In a hotel suite in Northern Virginia, the FBI and local police have set up a sting.

 They’re not looking for crooked politicians or drug pushers.
 They’re looking for juveniles caught up in a web of prostitution—and the pimps who control them.